microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 - `application/dicom+json`

 ### Search Changes From V1
-Note if an instance returned validation warnings for [searchable attributes](#searchable-attributes) at the time the [instance was stored](#store-changes-from-v1), those attributes may not be used to search for the stored instance.
+If an instance returned validation warnings for [searchable attributes](#searchable-attributes) at the time the [instance was stored](#store-changes-from-v1), those attributes may not be used to search for the stored instance.
 To correct an attribute, delete the stored instance and upload the corrected data.

 ### Supported Search Parameters